 - Past snow plowing practices did not always include plowing to remove moisture from the road surface.
 In some cases, snow accumulations of under an inch and a half were not plowed, but treated with salt to melt the accumulation.
 The “dilution of solution” principle suggests salt can only melt so much snow before it dissolves and is no longer effective.
 By removing as much moisture from the surface as possible (plowing), less salt is needed to restore roads to safe conditions.
 Wear on snowplow blade cutting edges is less expensive and less damaging to the environment than large quantities of salt to “burn off” snow accumulation.
 The DPW recognizes the “dilution of solution” principle and has changed our procedures to always remove snow accumulation prior to applying salt.
 Further, in continuous snowfall conditions, limit the application of salt to critical areas such as major intersections, bridge decks, and hills until the storm event is over.

 - Pre-wet equipment on salt trucks has been updated to accommodate more carrying capacity of liquid brine and updated spreader control equipment is being installed for more accurate material application.
-8 of the 9 trucks in the DPW fleet are now equipped with pre-wet systems and 8 of the 9 are equipped with computer-controlled salt spreaders.
+Eight (8) of the nine (9) trucks in the DPW fleet are now equipped with pre-wet systems and eight (8) of the nine (9) are equipped with computer-controlled salt spreaders.

 - Truck salt spreading equipment was professionally calibrated last season and training was provided to our Fleet Technicians.
 Each fall, all trucks are calibrated in-house by our Fleet Department and calibration is part of the routine maintenance performed on salt trucks.

 - The DPW staff meets annually in November for training on snow operations.
 Changes in procedures and policies are discussed and an updated Snow Operations Manual is issued to all Staff and Crew Leaders and reviewed in detail at this meeting.